Avalara (NYSE:AVLR) Sees Unusually-High Trading Volume

-A number of equities research analysts have recently weighed in on the stock.
-Zacks Investment Research raised shares of Avalara from a “sell” rating to a “hold” rating in a report on Wednesday, September 22nd.
-Raymond James boosted their price objective on shares of Avalara from $155.00 to $220.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
-Canaccord Genuity upped their price target on shares of Avalara from $165.00 to $205.00 and gave the company a “buy” rating in a report on Friday, August 6th.
-They noted that the move was a valuation call.
+Several research firms have recently issued reports on AVLR.
+Mizuho restated a “buy” rating and issued a $219.00 target price on shares of Avalara in a report on Friday, November 5th.
 Berenberg Bank started coverage on shares of Avalara in a report on Tuesday, August 24th.
-They issued a “buy” rating and a $200.00 price target on the stock.
-Finally, Stifel Nicolaus upped their price target on shares of Avalara from $160.00 to $200.00 and gave the company a “buy” rating in a report on Friday, August 6th.
-Two equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $199.58.
+They issued a “buy” rating and a $200.00 target price for the company.
+Finally, Zacks Investment Research upgraded shares of Avalara from a “sell” rating to a “hold” rating in a report on Wednesday, September 22nd.
+Two equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Avalara presently has an average rating of “Buy” and an average price target of $199.58.

-In other news, insider Ross Tennenbaum sold 904 shares of the stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $156.73, for a total value of $141,683.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Scott M. Mcfarlane sold 30,000 shares of the stock in a transaction that occurred on Wednesday, December 1st.
-The shares were sold at an average price of $137.84, for a total transaction of $4,135,200.00.
+In other Avalara news, insider Scott M. Mcfarlane sold 30,000 shares of the company’s stock in a transaction on Friday, September 10th.
+The shares were sold at an average price of $184.87, for a total transaction of $5,546,100.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CAO Daniel E. Manning sold 7,482 shares of the company’s stock in a transaction on Tuesday, December 7th.
+The stock was sold at an average price of $147.30, for a total transaction of $1,102,098.60.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 108,557 shares of company stock valued at $17,868,238.
-Insiders own 2.60% of the company’s stock.
+In the last ninety days, insiders sold 118,887 shares of company stock worth $19,259,218.
+Insiders own 21.10% of the company’s stock.

-Several large investors have recently bought and sold shares of the stock.
-Liontrust Investment Partners LLP purchased a new position in shares of Avalara during the 3rd quarter worth approximately $6,536,000.
-Summit Trail Advisors LLC acquired a new stake in Avalara during the 3rd quarter worth approximately $543,000.
-Schonfeld Strategic Advisors LLC acquired a new stake in Avalara during the 3rd quarter worth approximately $254,000.
-TownSquare Capital LLC lifted its holdings in Avalara by 9.4% during the 3rd quarter.
-TownSquare Capital LLC now owns 46,478 shares of the company’s stock worth $8,123,000 after buying an additional 3,979 shares in the last quarter.
-Finally, Voya Financial Advisors Inc. lifted its holdings in Avalara by 9.7% during the 3rd quarter.
-Voya Financial Advisors Inc. now owns 5,757 shares of the company’s stock worth $1,011,000 after buying an additional 510 shares in the last quarter.
-89.09% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Liberty Wealth Management LLC raised its holdings in Avalara by 408.3% in the third quarter.
+Liberty Wealth Management LLC now owns 183 shares of the company’s stock valued at $30,000 after acquiring an additional 147 shares in the last quarter.
+Altshuler Shaham Ltd purchased a new position in Avalara in the 3rd quarter valued at $35,000.
+Berman Capital Advisors LLC grew its position in Avalara by 1,328.6% in the 2nd quarter.
+Berman Capital Advisors LLC now owns 200 shares of the company’s stock valued at $31,000 after buying an additional 186 shares during the last quarter.
+Nisa Investment Advisors LLC acquired a new stake in Avalara in the third quarter valued at $35,000.
+Finally, Koshinski Asset Management Inc. acquired a new stake in Avalara in the third quarter valued at $36,000.
+89.09% of the stock is currently owned by institutional investors and hedge funds.

 Avalara Company Profile (NYSE:AVLR)